 How To Choose A Pole Barn Size

-The first question to ask when you design a pole barn is – what is the purpose of your building?
+The first question to ask when you design a pole barn is: What is the purpose of your building?
 The second question is, do you plan to expand in the future?
 The answers to these two questions influence the size of your pole barn.
-Peak Pole Barns and Manufacturing can produce buildings of all sizes throughout Colorado, including indoor riding arenas, horse barns, agricultural buildings, residences, shops and garages.
+Peak Pole Barns and Manufacturing can produce buildings of all sizes throughout Colorado, including indoor riding arenas, horse barns, agricultural buildings, residences, shops, and garages.

 Pole Barn Cost Factors: What to Consider When Budgeting